 Look on your benefit award letters to see if it includes the Severe Disability Premium – sometimes called ‘extra money because you are severely disabled’.
 If you’re not sure contact a benefits adviser.

-The Severe Disability Premium is an amount (£66.95in 202021) which should be included when someone’s Income-Related Employment and Support Allowance, Income-Based Jobseekers Allowance, Income Support or Housing Benefit is assessed where all three of these situations apply:
+The Severe Disability Premium is an extra amount (£66.95 pw from April 2020) which should be included when someone’s Income-Related Employment and Support Allowance, Income-Based Jobseekers Allowance, Income Support or Housing Benefit is assessed where all three of these situations apply:

 - They are getting Daily Living Personal Independence Payment, mid or high rate care component of Disability Living Allowance, Armed Forces Independence Payment, Attendance Allowance or Constant Attendance Allowance,